Hidden-Histories/Public-Resources/administration/SetupArtistAR-vosDirectory.md

 - There is no difference between the .xml for an ARpoise geolocative layer and that for an AR-vos geolocative layer.
 We have literally copied and pasted the ARpoise .xml file from the Arpoise-Directory folder into the AR-vos-Directory folder.
 - In fact, there is no difference between the porPOIse web form to create an AR-vos geolocative, image trigger or SLAM layer!
 The difference is mainly one single field in the artist's POI configuration - as we will describe in the artist tutorial for setting up an AR-vos layer.
 But we decided to give the layers distinct names for clarity.

+Use the **New Layer** link above the layer list to add 3 new entries for each artist.
+The layers will be added at the end of the list.

+.
 ![AR-vos-Directory_metalayerList](images/AR-vos-Directory_metalayerList.png)

 .

 ### Add and rename 3 new registry entries for each artist

-Use the **New Layer** link above the layer list to add 3 new entries for each artist.
-The layers will be added at the end of the list.
+Click on each of the 3 new layers to change the following values:

+.
 ![AR-vos-Directory_BruceLeeAR-vosGeo](images/AR-vos-Directory_BruceLeeAR-vosGeo.png)

-**You will need to change the following values:**

 - **Layer Name:** Please replace "Example" with the artist's initials, e.g. **Bruce Lee** would be:
   - BL_AR-vosGeo